 Chicago Symphony Orchestra

 In April 2013, Sara Lee and Nick Hayes boarded transatlantic flights heading for Chicago.
 The Trust had been invited to collaborate with musicians from the Chicago Symphony Orchestra (CSO) to share our considerable expertise of working with prisoners.
+This turned out to be the start of a collaboration that has taken place in Spring every year since 2013.
+You can find out more about the CSO partnership with the Trust and their community projects here.

-Sara and Nick showed CSO oboist Lora Schaefer and double-bass player Daniel Armstrong the well-honed Music in Prisons approach, working with a group of young men at the Cook County Juvenile Temporary Detention Centre to create a set of original new songs and work towards a performance in just six days (a day more than usual!).
+In the first project, Sara and Nick showed CSO oboist Lora Schaefer and double-bass player Daniel Armstrong the well-honed Music in Prisons approach, working with a group of young men at the Cook County Juvenile Temporary Detention Centre to create a set of original new songs and work towards a performance in just six days (a day more than usual!).
 A small ensemble from the CSO joined the band for the last two days, providing a specially orchestrated accompaniment composed by Nick to complement the four songs written by the group.

 The band gave two special performances, with audiences including family members and CSO Music Director, conductor Riccardo Muti.
 Speaking after the emotional performance, Muti addressed the young men: